Skip to content

 Introduction

-Infection control practitioners (ICPs) have long played pivotal roles during public health crisis events, since the emergence of Severe Acute Respiratory Syndrome (SARS) in 2002, to the more recent SARS-CoV-2 pandemic, more commonly known as COVID-19.
-With each emerging infectious disease event, ICPs have had to manage the heavy burden associated with excessive workloads, working long hours, constantly changing guidelines, managing serious outbreaks, training frontline workers, and implementation of guidelines to help prevent the transmission of infection.
-This has contributed significantly to the already high burnout levels in the profession1.
-The majority of ICPs are trained nurses by profession but some, particularly in the United States, are not trained nurses, but they do hold Certification Board of Infection Control and Epidemiology (CIC®) certification, which requires them to have completed a post-secondary education in a health-related field with the majority being nurses, but also other healthcare professionals.
+Infection control practitioners (ICPs) have long played pivotal roles in upper middle and high income countries during extended public health crisis events, including the Severe Acute Respiratory Syndrome (SARS) outbreak in 2002, the swine flu pandemic in 2009, and the more recent SARS-CoV-2 pandemic in 20201.
+With each emerging infectious disease event, ICPs have had to manage the heavy burden associated with excessive workloads, working long hours, constantly changing guidelines, managing serious outbreaks, training frontline workers, and implementation of guidelines to help prevent the transmission of infection2.
+This has contributed significantly to the already high burnout levels in the profession3.
+The majority of ICPs are trained nurses by profession4 however in some areas, particularly in the United States, this is not the case5,6.
+ICPs in the United States hold Certification Board of Infection Control and Epidemiology (CIC®) certification7, which requires them to have completed a post-secondary education in a health-related field with the majority being nurses, but also other healthcare professionals.
 For this reason, this review will focus on both.

-Maslach describes burnout as ‘a prolonged response to chronic emotional and interpersonal stressors on the job’ and is characterised by three core domains: emotional exhaustion, feelings of increased distance from work (cynicism), and reduced professional efficacy2.
-Burnout is a response to sustained work-related stress, with both organisational factors3 such as the emotional demands of work and workload, individual factors2, such as the person’s ability to cope2, and their personality type4.
-Burnout is also now recognised by the World Health Organization (WHO) as an occupational phenomenon and defined as “a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed”5.
+Maslach describes burnout as ‘a prolonged response to chronic emotional and interpersonal stressors on the job’ and is characterised by three core domains: emotional exhaustion, feelings of increased distance from work (cynicism), and reduced professional efficacy8.
+Burnout is a response to sustained work-related stress, with both organisational factors9 such as the emotional demands of work and workload, individual factors8, such as the person’s ability to cope8, and their personality type10.
+Burnout is also now recognised by the World Health Organization (WHO) as an occupational phenomenon and defined as “a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed”11.

-Research strongly suggests that burnout in nurses is prevalent, particularly during the early career period or those who experience redeployment to the front line during public health crisis events (e.g., COVID-19)6,7 Older nurses are also affected, leading to many leaving the profession well before retirement811.
-Organisational issues, including lack of autonomy12 and poor social supports can also contribute to burnout13, which can result in reduced work efficacy14,15 and higher rates of absenteeism16.
-Additionally, patient mortality rates are reported to be higher in hospitals with higher rates of nurse burnout17,18 and more recently, a study reported a correlation between nurse burnout and the implementation of infection prevention and control measures19.
+Research strongly suggests that burnout in nurses is prevalent, particularly during the early career period or those who experience redeployment to the front line during extended public health crisis events (e.g., COVID-19)12,13.
+Older nurses are also affected, leading to many leaving the profession well before retirement1417.
+Organisational issues, including lack of autonomy18 and poor social supports can also contribute to burnout19, which can result in reduced work efficacy20,21 and higher rates of absenteeism22.
+Additionally, patient mortality rates are reported to be higher in hospitals with higher rates of nurse burnout23,24 and more recently, a study reported a correlation between nurse burnout and the implementation of infection prevention and control measures25.
+According to the 2022–2023 APIC Mega Survey, around 65% of infection preventionists reported symptoms of burnout, and 70% met criteria for high stress during and after the COVID-19 pandemic.
+Depression and anxiety rates were 22% and 30%, respectively26.
+Infection Control Practitioners (ICPs) faced expanded responsibilities and heavier workloads, yet had access to fewer resources.
+Evidence consistently shows that such adverse conditions during public health crisis events significantly increases the risk of burnout among ICPs27.

 Study aims and review questions

-This mixed-methods systematic review (MMSR) aims to evaluate the quantitative, qualitative, and primary mixed-method studies pertaining to infection control practitioner burnout factors (emotional exhaustion; feelings of increased distance from work/cynicism; reduced professional efficacy), and a response to sustained work-related stress, including organisational factors (e.g., the emotional demands of work and workload), individual factors (e.g., a person’s ability to cope), and personality type, during public health crisis events (extended outbreaks, epidemics, and pandemics), in upper-middle to high-income countries.
+This mixed-methods systematic review (MMSR) aims to evaluate the quantitative, qualitative, and primary mixed-method studies pertaining to infection control practitioner burnout factors (emotional exhaustion; feelings of increased distance from work/cynicism; reduced professional efficacy), and a response to sustained work-related stress, including organisational factors (e.g., the emotional demands of work and workload), individual factors (e.g., a person’s ability to cope), and personality type, during public health crisis events (extended outbreaks, epidemics, and pandemics), in upper-middle to high-income countries as defined by the World Bank country classifications by income level28.

 Methods